bangajs/banga-cli/README.md

 ## People

-The author of BangaJS is [Onyegbu Ifedili](https://github.com/saucecodee)
+The author of BàngáJS is [Onyegbu Ifedili](https://github.com/saucecodee)

 [List of all contributors](https://github.com/saucecodee/banga/graphs/contributors)